Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Introduction

 \subsection{Main Contributions}

 In order to compare different convergence results, we adopt the terminologies ``strong limit-point convergence'' and ``weak convergence'' used in \cite{absil2005}.
-Here, weak convergence means $\lim_{t \to \infty} \|\nabla f(x^t)\|= 0$, while strong limit-point convergence requires the whole sequence of iterates to converge to a single limit point and this limit point is a stationary point of \eqref{eq:problem}.
+Here, weak convergence means $\lim_{t \to \infty} \|\nabla f(x^t)\|= 0$, while strong limit-point convergence requires the whole sequence of iterates to converge to a single limit point and this limit point is a stationary point of \eqref{eq:problem}.\footnote{Note that strong limit-point convergence and weak convergence are also known as ``sequence convergence'' and ``subsequence convergence'', respectively.}